About Yvonne Redman

 As a teacher, I intend to be a model performer and knowledgeable technician of all vocal production.
 I aim to clearly communicate necessary fundamental concepts of the whole body that lead to healthy, expressive, and efficient vocal production.
 Just as my performance career was supported with leaders in the vocal field, my teaching is informed by past experience, and regular study and communication with leading music professionals in health, science, and pedagogy.

-I have studied with Dr. Ingo Titze and Dr. Katherine Verdolini Abbott in the Vocology program held at the National Center for Voice and Speech, have taken a Voice Disorders course with Dr. Aaron Johnson , and have regularly attended the Acoustic Pedagogy Workshop at New England Conservatory where I will be teaching in Summer 2020.
+I have studied with Dr. Ingo Titze and Dr. Katherine Verdolini Abbott in the Vocology program held at the National Center for Voice and Speech, have taken a Voice Disorders course with Dr. Aaron Johnson , and have regularly attended the Acoustic Pedagogy Workshop at New England Conservatory.
 I am conversant in Estill Voice Training 1 & 2 EFP and comfortable with Voiceprint and VoceVista Video Pro software.
 My research interests relate to the effects of music environments on voicing and hearing, and I am pleased to have a relationship with professors in the Speech and Hearing Science department.
-I have presented at conferences on music health topics, vocal cross-training, and performance anxiety.
-I regularly attend conferences offering current developments in my field and am available for master classes and presentations.
-Podcasts of me discussing some of these experiences are listed at the bottom of this webpage.
+I regularly present at international conferences on a number of topics related to voice performance and attend conferences offering current developments in my field.
+I am available for master classes and presentations.
+Podcasts of me discussing some of these experiences are listed further down on this webpage.

 Applied voice is the only class where you will spend weekly one-on-one time with your professor, often for many years.
 I am happy to communicate with students, parents or teachers interested in knowing more about studying with me and what Illinois offers to guide students into a productive future.

-Jul/Aug 2022 Flipping the Vocal Pedagogy Frame, National Association of Teachers of Singing National Conference, Chicago, IL. and the International Congress of Voice Teachers, Vienna, Austria.
+Jul/Aug 2022 Flipping the Vocal Pedagogy Frame, The 57th Biyearly National Association of Teachers of Singing National Conference, Chicago, IL. and the 10th Quadrennial International Congress of Voice Teachers, Vienna, Austria.
 Y.Redman, N.Perna, J.Glasner

-Jul 2022 Creating the Crossover Curriculum, National Association of Teachers of Singing National Conference, Chicago, IL. and the International Congress of Voice Teachers, Vienna, Austria.
+Jul/Aug 2022 Creating the Crossover Curriculum, The 57th Biyearly National Association of Teachers of Singing National Conference, Chicago, IL. and the 10th Quadrennial International Congress of Voice Teachers, Vienna, Austria.
 S.Wigley, Y.Redman, J.Gunn, N.Gunn, M.Tilley, D.Harris

 Dec 2021 Treble Extremes!, VocalFri Podcast, NATSCast Network, Guests Y.Redman and K.Gautereaux